Hotel website design is one of the core components of a successful business model and can play a pivotal role in your growth.

 People generally favor visual stimulus over text-heavy content, so be sure to take advantage of high-quality images and videos to draw your customers in and keep them engaged.
 The written content is the icing on the cake.
 Keep your copy succinct, simple, and straight-up, focusing on the key points you want to get across.

 A responsive, mobile-friendly hotel website is absolutely essential for user experience and converting customers.
 Mobile internet use has grown by a whopping 504% since 2011 (Quartz), and more people than ever before are using their phones to make accommodation bookings online.
 So yeah… it’s pretty important to make sure your website design is compatible with more devices than your standard PC.

 Want to know more about the importance of a mobile-friendly website?

 4. A user-friendly Booking Engine

 No hotel website design is complete without a seamlessly integrated Online Booking Engine.
-Utilising a Booking Engine that’s easy for your guests to use (and easy for you to manage in the backend) is vital in a market controlled by popular Online Travel Agents.
-Most customers will browse options on household-name booking channels then head to your site to get a better feel for your property and potentially snag a great deal by booking through you directly.
+Utilizing a Booking Engine that’s easy for your guests to use (and easy for you to manage in the backend) is vital in a market controlled by popular Online Travel Agents.
+Most customers will browse options on household-name booking channels, then head to your site to get a better feel for your property and potentially snag a great deal by booking through you directly.
 If you can offer them a seamless online experience with all the added bells and whistles not available through the OTA, you’ll guarantee yourself more direct sales and save on third-party costs.
-NewBook’s All-In-One Booking Engine allows you to take commission-free reservations through your own site, with customised branding, interactive maps, activities and add-ons, and so much more.
+NewBook’s All-In-One Booking Engine allows you to take commission-free reservations through your own site, with customized branding, interactive maps, activities and add-ons, and so much more.

 5. Speedy loading times